How to Get Into Wesleyan University: Acceptance Rate & Strategies

 • Women: 53%

-Enrolled students came from following types of high schools:
+Enrolled students came from the following types of high schools:

-Wesleyan University’s yield rate—the percentage of accepted students who elect to enroll, divided by the total number of students who are admitted is 36%.
-This places them a bit below some other top liberal arts schools which have the following yields: Williams College (46%), Pomona College (45%), and Swarthmore College (35%).
+Wesleyan University’s yield rate—the percentage of accepted students who elect to enroll, divided by the total number of students who are admitted—is 35%, about the same as previous years.
+This places them a bit below some other top liberal arts schools that have the following yields: Williams College (47%), Pomona College (50%), and Swarthmore College (42%).
+This is something to keep in mind as you consider Wesleyan’s acceptance rate.

 Tips for Applying to Wesleyan University